Azure tit

 The azure tit (Cyanistes cyanus) is a passerine bird in the tit family Paridae.
-It is a widespread and common resident breeder throughout Russia and Central Asia and northwest China, Manchuria and Pakistan.
+It is a widespread and common resident breeder throughout Russia, Central Asia, northwest China, Manchuria, and Pakistan.

-It is found in temperate and subarctic deciduous or mixed woodlands, scrub and marshes.
-It is resident, and most birds do not migrate.
-It nests in a tree hole, laying about 10 eggs.
-The bird is a close sitter, hissing and biting when disturbed.
-Its food is insects, seeds, small invertebrates, larvae of bugs, and eggs.
+It is found in temperate and subarctic deciduous or mixed woodlands, scrub, and marshes.
+It is a resident species, and most birds do not migrate.
+It nests in tree holes, laying approximately 10 eggs.
+The bird is a close sitter, displaying defensive behaviors such as hissing and biting when disturbed.
+Its diet primarily consists of insects, seeds, small invertebrates, bug larvae, and eggs.